 - "The Focus' European heritage is also reflected in its sturdy platform and well-executed mechanicals, which make for a surprisingly fun small car." -- Left Lane News

 - "Thanks to its Continental turbo that helps deliver the engine's full 148 pound-feet of torque from just 1,400 rpm, the 1.0-liter EcoBoost behaves like a much larger unit - in fact, its power delivery characteristics are almost diesel-like in the way it delivers strong low-end performance but doesn't like to rev much." -- Autoblog

 Acceleration and Power

-The high-performance Ford Focus ST comes with a turbocharged 2.0-liter four-cylinder engine that produces 252 horsepower at 5,500 rpm and 270 pound-feet of torque at 2,500 rpm.
-A six-speed manual transmission is standard.
+The performance-oriented 2015 Ford Focus ST comes with a turbocharged 2.0-liter four-cylinder engine that produces 252 horsepower and 270 pound-feet of torque.
+The Focus ST comes with a six-speed manual transmission.

 Handling and Braking

 According to reviewers, the front-wheel drive 2015 Focus has agile handling, strong brakes and communicative steering.
 They note that the ride is comfortable in most models, while a sport-tuned suspension makes the Focus Titanium ride a bit more firmly.

 - "The top-level Titanium with its sport suspension rides a little firmer, but with even better handling.
 With front disc/rear drum brakes on the Focus S and 4-wheel discs on higher-trim levels, the brakes deliver sure stops." -- Kelley Blue Book